andyliang245/Project_3/README.md

 ![OPS](https://blogs.fangraphs.com/wp-content/uploads/2011/04/OBP.png)

-### H = Hits - when the batter strikes the ball without error
+#### H = Hits - when the batter strikes the ball without error
-### BB = Walks - when a pitcher throws four pitches out of the strike zone, none of which are swing at by the batter
+#### BB = Walks - when a pitcher throws four pitches out of the strike zone, none of which are swing at by the batter
-### HBP = Hit by pitch - when a batter is struck by a pitched ball without swinging at it and is awarded first base.
+#### HBP = Hit by pitch - when a batter is struck by a pitched ball without swinging at it and is awarded first base.
-### AB = At bat - when a batter reaches base via fielder's choice, hit, or error (not including catcher's interference)
+#### AB = At bat - when a batter reaches base via fielder's choice, hit, or error (not including catcher's interference)
-### SF = Sacrifice fly - when a batter hits a fly-ball to the outfield or foul territory that allows a runner to score
+#### SF = Sacrifice fly - when a batter hits a fly-ball to the outfield or foul territory that allows a runner to score
-### 1B = Single - when batter hits the ball and reaches first base
+#### 1B = Single - when batter hits the ball and reaches first base
-### 2B = Double - when batter hits the ball and reaches second base
+#### 2B = Double - when batter hits the ball and reaches second base
-### 3B = Triple - when batter hits the ball and reaches third base
+#### 3B = Triple - when batter hits the ball and reaches third base
-### HR = Home run - when batter hits the ball and circles all four bases
+#### HR = Home run - when batter hits the ball and circles all four bases

 ## Model:
 ### Long Short-term memory, recurrent neural network
+### Model loss functions: Initially tested with binary cross-entropy.
+Can be penalized for being very confident and very wrong in some cases.
+### Also tested with RMSE http://cs229.stanford.edu/proj2019aut/data/assignment_308875_raw/26382632.pdf since it is better for regression rather than classification.
+### Optimizer: We used Adam since it seems to be the most popular choise for LSTM RNN models and outperforms its similar counterparts RMSProp and AdaDelta
+### Epochs: We used 50, 100, and 300 to test - (http://cs229.stanford.edu/proj2019aut/data/assignment_308875_raw/26382632.pdf; they used 300 for ~200 players for reference)
+### Did more epochs do better?
+(Remember to keep at random state 78 to make data replicable)

 ## Data and Parameters: